ScalHive/Interview-Tasks/Junior_level_positions/Front-end_web_Engineer/README.md

 ## Requirements:
 - Experience with Front End technologies and frameworks
 - Expert knowledge of browser technologies HTML, CSS, JavaScript
-- Experience in AngularJS, Angular 2
+- Experience in AngularJS, Angular 2 or React
+- Good understanding of asynchronous request handling, partial page updates and AJAX

+## General skills set:
 - Knowledge of MVC, MVVM, MVP patterns
-- Good understanding of asynchronous request handling, partial page updates and AJAX
+- REST API Standards and best practices
+- SOAP API standards
+- UI automation testing
+- Understood DevOps in context of Security

 ## Nice to have:
 - Experience with preprocessors LESS/SASS will be a plus
+- GraphQL

 ## Soft skills:
 - Strong problem solving skills & ability to learn in a fast paced environment